Tincup Pass

 When was the road to Tincup Pass in Colorado built?

-Tucked away in the Gunnison and San Isabel National Forests, the road was built in the late 1800's (1881) as a wagon road to move supplies between the two towns.
+Tucked away in the Gunnison and San Isabel National Forests, the road was built in the late 1800s (1881) as a wagon road to move supplies between the two towns.
 At the pass, you’ll be on the Continental Divide.
 The pass is named after a prospector called Jim Taylor, who in 1860 brought his gold strike back to camp in his tin cup.

-How long does it take to do Tin Cup Pass?
+How long does it take to do Tincup Pass?

 The road is very scenic and offers beautiful high alpine views.
 Plan a 2-3 hour ride with stops to complete the drive.
 It is one of the most popular 4-wheel-drive destinations in the region.
 The lower parts of the road go through an aspen forest.
 It’s a very popular route for four-wheel enthusiasts during the summer months with stunning views of the rugged mountains.
-Plenty of places to pull over for photographs.
+There are plenty of places to pull over for photographs.
 Note the wildlife that may be in the vicinity, including marmots that live among the rocks.
 The road leads to the blue Mirror Lake.

 Pic: Dan Vielhaber